nakano35255/nakano35255.github.io/about-en.md

 **January 19th, 2024:** Our paper, which provides a detailed investigation of the many-body phenomena in active Brownian particles with anisotropic self-propulsion, has been published in Physical Review Research.
 This is the first publication from our active matter research project with Kyosuke Adachi from RIKEN iTHEMS/BDR. ([Link to the paper](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.6.013074))

-## Research Interests (For a list of publications, click [here](/publications-en/))
+## Research Interests (For the list of publications, "click [here](/publications-en/)")

 I am exploring intriguing non-equilibrium phenomena that occur in many-particle systems governed by classical mechanics.

-My research utilizes molecular dynamics simulations and the framework of fluctuating hydrodynamics.
+My research utilizes large-scale molecular dynamics simulations and the framework of fluctuating hydrodynamics.

 For more details, please see [here](/research-en/) (under construction).